andrewdyer/vite-react-app-template/README.md

 If you like what you've seen so far and think this setup fits your needs, you can quickly get started by clicking the **Use this template** button at the top of the repository on GitHub.

-Before contributing to this project, please refer to the [contributing](./CONTRIBUTING.md) documentation.

 ## 🔄 Staying Updated

 When you create a project from this template, it won't automatically receive updates from future improvements.
 However, you can set up an **upstream connection** to keep your project in sync with the base template: